Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Polkadot_Decisions_slides.md

 ## The Decisions

-What are the type 1 decisions which make Polkadot...
-Polkadot?
+What are the type 1 decisions which define Polkadot?

 ---